Ponnequin Wind Farm with Longs Peak in the background.

-CGS studies various aspects of energy in Colorado, gathers data, and prepares the section on the mineral and energy sectors of Colorado’s economy for the Business Economic Opportunity Forum BEOF annual forecast issued by the University of Colorado’s Leeds School of Business.
-We also published an annual report on the mineral and energy industry in Colorado from 2003 through 2007, and began again in 2015.
+The CGS studies various aspects of energy in Colorado, gathers data, and prepares the section on the mineral and energy sectors of Colorado’s economy for the Business Economic Opportunity Forum BEOF annual forecast issued by the University of Colorado’s Leeds School of Business.
+We also publish an annual report on the mineral and energy industry in Colorado.

-To view the U.S. Energy Information Agency’s energy data on Colorado, click here.
+U.S. Energy Information Agency’s energy data on Colorado.

-To view a breakdown of what the U.S. energy sources are, and where they are used, click here.
+A breakdown of what the U.S. energy sources are, and where they are used.

 CGS Studies in Energy

-CGS has been involved in studies to help understand the geology of energy resources in Colorado.
+The CGS is involved in studies to help understand the geology of energy resources in Colorado.
 For instance one of the very first scientific studies of oil shale was published by CGS in 1921.
 For CGS publications on energy, click here.